changwmyung/al-folio/_members/3_students_donggeonkim.md

     &nbsp;What I'm doing recently is theoretical multi-task Machine Learning and SGPR studying.
 And binding energy and Lewis acidity calculations of the UIO-66 + TFSI model used for composite solid electrolytes are in progress.<br>
     <br>

     &nbsp;In the laboratory, I'm in charge of managing the homepage(in progress...) and recording information on the wiki(to be added).
-Please feel free to contact me by e-mail. :)<br>
+Please feel free to contact us by e-mail. :)<br>

     </div>
 </div>